LiskHQ/lisk-token-claim/packages/claim-backend/README.md

 - default
   - `INFO`: General logging during the start of backend.
 - RPC
-  - `DEBUG`: When sending success RPC response to client.
+  - `INFO`: When sending success RPC response to client.
   - `WARN`: When sending an Error RPC response to client, e.g. Invalid LSK address is queried.
 - HTTP
   - `DEBUG`: When there is a valid incoming HTTP request.